 The use of the oee.cloud hardware is not mandatory.
 If the data can be transferred in a different way to the oee.cloud, e.g. a data transmission via a TCP / IP-capable PLC, is also possible.

-The received data are processed graphically in the oee.cloud and made available in an Internet browser after a secure log-in.
+The received data is processed graphically in the oee.cloud and made available in an Internet browser after a secure log-in.
 The user has the possibility to select, analyze, and display the data according to various criteria, such as e.g. shifts.

-In the upper area, the data is selected to days and shifts or times.
+In the upper area, the data is selected by days and shifts or times.
 Below, the three OEE factors – availability, performance, quality – of the selected days are visualized in a bar chart.
 The solid black line indicates the OEE for each day.